riscv/riscv-bitmanip/README.md

 ----

-# Imperas riscvOVPsim Reference Simulation
+# Imperas riscvOVPsimPlus Free Reference Simulation

-**riscvOVPsim** was created by Imperas in 2018 to assist in the development of compliance tests and to provide a free, high quality, configurable reference simulator of the RISC-V specifications.
+**riscvOVPsimPlus** is an extension to **riscvOVPsim** created by Imperas in 2018 to assist in the development of compliance tests and to provide a free, high quality, configurable reference simulator of the RISC-V specifications.

 It is developed by Imperas and is kept up to date as the Bit Manip extensions changes and moves to standardization.

 It was originally provided in this repository as a convenience.
 It has now evolved and has been enhanced and moved to its own repository.

-There are now two flavors: _riscvOVPsim_ from [github.com/riscv-ovpsim](https://github.com/riscv-ovpsim/imperas-riscv-tests) which is useful for running compliance tests and generating the required signatures, and _riscvOVPsimPlus_ from [ovpworld.org/riscv-ovpsim-plus](https://www.ovpworld.org/riscv-ovpsim-plus) which is used for test development and verification.
+There are now two flavors:  _riscvOVPsim_  from [github.com/riscv-ovpsim](https://github.com/riscv-ovpsim/imperas-riscv-tests) which supports standard and ratified extensions and is useful for running compliance tests and generating the required signatures, and  _riscvOVPsimPlus_  from [ovpworld.org/riscv-ovpsim-plus](https://www.ovpworld.org/riscv-ovpsim-plus) which supports additional features and all extension, including those not yet ratified, is used for test development and verification.

 Please contact info@ovpworld.org or info@imperas.com for more information.

-For details on riscvOVPsim look here: [github.com/riscv-ovpsim](https://github.com/riscv-ovpsim/imperas-riscv-tests) and here: [riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf](https://github.com/riscv-ovpsim/imperas-riscv-tests/blob/main/riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf).
+For details on riscvOVPsim look here: [github.com/riscv-ovpsim](https://github.com/riscv-ovpsim/imperas-riscv-tests) and here: [riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf](https://github.com/riscv-ovpsim/imperas-riscv-tests/blob/master/riscv-ovpsim/doc/riscvOVPsim_User_Guide.pdf).

+For details on riscvOVPsimPlus look here: [riscv-ovpsim/doc/riscvOVPsimPlus_User_Guide.pdf](https://github.com/riscv-ovpsim/imperas-riscv-tests/blob/master/riscv-ovpsim-plus/doc/riscvOVPsimPlus_User_Guide.pdf).

-To enable the new it manip extension/instructions, enable the B bit in the MISA register
+To enable the bit manip extension/instructions, enable the B bit in the MISA register

-    riscvOVPsim.exe --override riscvOVPsim/cpu/add_Extensions=B
+    riscvOVPsimPlus.exe --override riscvOVPsim/cpu/add_Extensions=B

 And in the log you will see it enabled, for example: